opentdf/docs/docs/components/authorization/overview.md

 }
 ```

-In this example, there are two entity chains, one comprised of users bob and alice, and the other comprised of client1.
+In this example, there are two entity chains, one comprised of users bob and alice both categorized as subject entities, and the other comprised of client1 which is categorized as an environment entity.
 This request seeks to evaluate whether these entity chains have permission to DECRYPT two resources with the provided attribute sets.

 Below is an example GetDecisions response: